 - Vasque Snowburban II UltraDry Winter Boots

 While all winter boots are compatible with traction devices like microspikes and snowshoes, it important to make sure that they don’t create undue pressure when attached to your boots that can lead to discomfort and blistering.
 Crampons are a little trickier since you need the right type of crampon to work with the insulated winter hiking boots described above.
 This is explained further below.

 What are the differences between insulated winter hiking boots and mountaineering boots?

 Mountaineering boots have very rigid soles so they can be used with crampons for ice climbing and scrambling over ice-covered rock.
-Leather and synthetic mountaineering boots also tend to have less insulation, they’re heavier, and less comfortable than most insulated winter boots, which have softer flexible soles that are easier to walk in.
-While special flexible crampons are available for softer-soled insulated hiking boots, they cannot be used for ice climbing which requires a rigid mountaineering boot sole and ice climbing crampon.
+Leather and synthetic mountaineering boots also tend to have less insulation, they’re heavier and less comfortable than most insulated winter boots, which have softer flexible soles that are easier to walk in.
+While special flexible crampons are available for softer-soled insulated hiking boots, they cannot be used for ice climbing which requires a rigid mountaineering boot sole and an ice climbing crampon.

 - La Sportiva Nepal EVO GTX Mountaineering Boots

 - Lowa Mountan Expert GTX EVO Mountaineering Boots